AliyunContainerService/image-syncer/README.md

 ### Configure Files

-Support both YAML and JSON format, a full list of examples can be found under [example](./example), meanwhile the older version of configuration file is still supported via --config flag.
+After v1.2.0, image-syncer supports both YAML and JSON format, and origin config file can be split into "auth" and "images" file.
+A full list of examples can be found under [example](./example), meanwhile the older version of configuration file is still supported via --config flag.

 #### Authentication file